Welcome GUEST! CREATE ACCOUNT - Forgot Password?

 Registered: Apr 01, '08

-The state of American healthcare is something I find deeply troubling, but the fact that a percentage of Americans may agree with it, no matter how dire the consequences are for them personally, may be even more troubling.
+But it might be worse that I immediately thought I recognized it as a pic from one of ALSScan's Caribbean shoots.
 "It's incredibly obvious, isn't it?
 A foreign substance is introduced into our precious bodily fluids without the knowledge of the individual.
 Certainly without any choice.
-That's the way your hardcore Commie works." - Gen. Jack D. Rippper, Dr. Stranglove
+That's the way your hardcore Commie works." - Gen. Jack D. Rippper, Dr. Stranglove Edited on Nov 07, 2014, 10:45am

 Active User